damiththa/AddressBook/README.md

 Looks in personalised frequent contacts, Employees Directory and external users.

-From the main page, window is created to call AddContacts.cfm
+From the main page, cfwindow is created to call AddContacts.cfm